TheOpenTradeProject/TheOpenTradeProject.github.io/_posts/2025-03-27-introduction-post.md

 Over the past few months, I have gathered data for all NFL draft trades since 2002 (when the current format was established).
 I evaluated the trades using the classic Jimmy Johnson model and added uncertainty to the value of each pick using machine learning.
 I also developed an open, free-to-use [draft trade grader](https://huggingface.co/spaces/TheOpenTradeProject/Sample_Draft_Grader).

-This post is an overview of the project.
+This post is an overview of the project, or "the very minimum that you need to know" if you want to use this model.
 In the upcoming weeks, further posts will take a deep dive on specific aspects.

 Trades for the 2025 NFL Draft will be graded live [here](https://x.com/TheOpenTrade/).